About fostering

 This isn't necessary.
 HMRC have made it as easy as they can for foster parents to complete their tax return, but using their foster carer tax allowance, you do not need to keep a record of all of your fostering expenses.

-Can I still go out to work if I become a foster carer?
+Can I still go out to work if I become a foster parent?

 Yes you can, but many of our foster parents foster full time.
 This is because as a foster parent you need to be available to a child when they need you.
 Foster children have often missed out on parental time and need more one to one time because of this.
 Also as a foster parent you'll need to attend training and meetings as well as being able to do the school run.
 If you have flexibility in your role you may be able to work and foster, but if you can't drop everything to be their for a child, for example if they were poorly - you may find it easier to foster full time.